 Underground Storage Tanks (UST’s) and Heating Oil Tanks (HOT’s)

-If you own an older home, you might have a heating oil tank (HOT) or underground storage tanks (UST) buried somewhere on your property.
-Even if they’re inactive, these tanks still pose a big risk for contaminating your soil and groundwater should they be become compromised.
-What’s more, a buried HOT or UST will likely stop any pending home sale in it’s tracks, because buyers often require that these tanks be removed before completing a sale.
+UST Removal and HOT removal is a 3 Kings specialty.
+If you own an older home, you may have an Underground Storage Tank (UST) or a Heating Oil Tank (HOT).
+Even if they’re inactive, these tanks still pose a big risk for contaminating your soil and groundwater should they become compromised.
+What’s more, a buried tank will likely stop any pending home sale in its tracks, because buyers often require that these tanks be removed before completing a sale.

-Either way, it’s a good idea to deal with a HOT or UST proactively, before it causes an expensive problem.
-Fortunately 3 Kings Environmental has over 30 years of combined experience inspecting, assessing, and decommissioning HOT’s and UST’s.
+Either way, it’s a good idea to deal with underground tanks proactively, before it causes an expensive problem.
+Fortunately, 3 Kings Environmental has over 30 years of combined experience inspecting, assessing, and decommissioning HOTs and USTs.
 From start to finish, our goal is to solve your problem in a quick and cost-effective manner and return your property to its original condition.

 What is a UST?